Typographical Tips from Microsoft Publisher

 Apostrophes and quotation marks

 Publisher automatically gives you typographer’s apostrophes ( ’ ) and single ( ‘ ’ ) and double ( “ ” ) quotation marks (often called “smart quotes”), rather than foot ( ' ) or inch ( " ) marks.
 [Word also does this by default.]
 If you do want inch or foot marks for measurements now and then, that’s easy, too: simply hold down the ctrl key while you type the quotation mark or apostrophe.
 [In Word, press Ctrl+Z to reverse the AutoFormat As You Type correction.]
 These contribute greatly to your publication’s professional look.…If you’ll be typing lots of measurements, it’s easy to turn the smart quotes option off [do this in Word on the AutoFormat As You Type tab of the AutoCorrect Options dialog.
-Alternatively, you can assign keyboard shortcuts to typographer’s foot and inch marks—the prime ( ′ ) and double-prime ( ″ ) characters found at 0162 and 0178 in the Symbol font and also included in the expanded character set of many Unicode fonts.]
+Alternatively, you can assign keyboard shortcuts to typographer’s foot and inch marks—the prime ( ′ ) and double-prime ( ″ ) characters found at 0162 and 0178 in the Symbol font and also included in the expanded character set of most Unicode fonts at 2032 and 2033.]

 When you put quotation marks around a quote in a large font size, such as a pull quote, hang the quotation marks outside the block of text to keep the text aligned.